-Gone are the days when energy budgets were just about buying electricity or natural gas at the “best price.”
+Gone are the days when energy planning and energy budgets were just about buying electricity or natural gas at the “best price.”
 With so many advancements in energy technology, a heightened awareness of energy fuel types, and a desire to reduce carbon footprints, today’s commercial energy strategies must dig deeper to uncover insight that goes well beyond low-cost commodity procurement.

 Asking the right questions can change everything.
 Most businesses want to know, “Which energy initiatives and solutions will provide the greatest positive impact?”
 It’s an important question.
-Understanding energy usage and consumption across the entire organization will help you make data-driven decisions and improve efficiencies.
+Understanding energy usage and energy consumption across the entire organization will help you make data-driven decisions and improve efficiencies.
 The answer lies in the analysis of your energy consumption over time, or what we refer to as your “load shape”.

 How Your Load Shape Impacts Your Energy Costs